nmshd/documentation/_docs_use-cases/use-case-consumption-share-a-repositoryattribute.md

 The corresponding [Response]({% link _docs_integrate/data-model-overview.md %}#response) informs you about their acceptance and creates a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) with a copy of the RepositoryAttribute's `content` you shared.
 This own shared IdentityAttribute copy, however, in addition has a defined `shareInfo` property.
 It stores information about the `peer` you shared the Attribute with, the `id` of the original RepositoryAttribute in the field `sourceAttribute`, and a reference to the Request used to share the Attribute.
-Note that the own shared IdentityAttribute at your side and the peer shared IdentityAttribute at your peer's side are identical, except for the value in the `shareInfo.peer` field: on your side it will have the peer's Address and on the peer's side it will have your Address.
+Note that the own shared IdentityAttribute at your side and the peer shared IdentityAttribute at your peer's side are identical, except for the value in the `shareInfo.peer` field: on your side it will have the peer's address and on the peer's side it will have the `address` of your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity).
 Please note further, that this use case is meant to be used to share a version of a RepositoryAttribute for the first time.
 If you have already shared another version of a succeeded Attribute with the peer and you want to let them know about the changes to its `value`, use the [NotifyPeerAboutRepositoryAttributeSuccession use-case]({% link _docs_use-cases/use-case-consumption-notify-peer-about-repositoryattribute-succession.md %}).

 ## Parameters

-- The `attributeId` of your RepositoryAttribute
+- The `attributeId` of your RepositoryAttribute.
-- The address of the `peer`
+- The address of the `peer`.
-- Optionally `requestMetadata` as described in the [data model]({% link _docs_integrate/data-model-overview.md %}#request), except for the `id` and `items`, which are handled automatically
+- Optionally `requestMetadata` as described in the [data model]({% link _docs_integrate/data-model-overview.md %}#request), except for the `id` and `items`, which are handled automatically.

 ## On Success